 (7) Faulty goods may only be returned to us for the purpose of subsequent performance following prior written consent in compliance with our existing rules for this purpose.
 The risk of accidental destruction or deterioration of the goods is only transferred at the time of acceptance by us at our registered business address.
 We are entitled to reject returned goods without prior consultation.

-(8) If we definitively refuse to remedy the defects, or if the remedy definitively fails or is unreasonable for the customer, the customer is entitled to either withdraw from the contract in the context of legal regulations conforming to § 9 or reduce remuneration appropriately and, additionally, claim damages and reimbursement of expenses in accordance with § 14.
+(8) If we definitively refuse to remedy the defects, or if the remedy definitively fails or is unreasonable for the customer, the customer is entitled to either withdraw from the contract in the context of legal regulations according to § 9 or reduce remuneration appropriately and, additionally, claim damages and reimbursement of expenses in accordance with § 14.
 Claims lapse in accordance with § 15.
 The regulations of Sect.
 445a, 445b and 478 BGB remain unaffected.

 § 13 Defects of title